Saiko0324/nottakoweb/README.md

 10. ask teammates how/would they prefer to be credited
 11. free sound effects at https://www.zapsplat.com/
 12. someone told me to mention licensing, I'll do it when I feel like it I guess
+13. figure out where to integrate SFX
+14. check \<template\> code if/after using auto indent extension